John Hugh who Departed May 22d 1772 has dictated the folloing concerning his Life

 his happy Departure.
 Eight Days ago his Sickness took a turn,

-when it appeared, that his time here would be but short, & when
+time here would be but short, & when

 the Doctor told him so, he was exceeding glad of it & waited with